2025 Winter Abundance Gathering

 There will be a sign-up sheet for each clinic at the registration table.
 Space is limited, so register early!

-Hands-on Clinics are 50 minutes long and will begin at the top of each hour starting at 11am.
+Hands-on Clinics are 50 minutes long and will be offered at 11:15am and 12:15pm.

 What to expect